Nutrition

 Ask yourself:

-How could I make this more convenient?
+How can I make this more convenient?

 You want there to be as little friction as possible between you and the execution of your positive habit.